hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/readme.ru.md

     pytest test_supplier.py
     ```

-This revised solution is more robust, covers a wider range of scenarios, and demonstrates best practices for writing unit tests using the `pytest` framework.
+This revised solution is more robust, covers a wider range of scenarios, and demonStartes best practices for writing unit tests using the `pytest` framework.
 Remember to replace the placeholder `Driver` and other mock classes with your actual implementation if available.
 Remember that the actual tests will have to be adapted to your implementation and the way you interact with the external WebDriver and other resources.